Turkey will emerge stronger from lira crisis, finance minister tells investors

 Washington wants the evangelical Christian freed but Turkish officials say the case is a matter for the courts.

-President Donald Trump doubled tariffs on Turkish metals exports to the United States last week prompting Ankara, which says it will not bow to threats, to raise tariffs on U.S. cars, alcohol and tobacco by the same amount on Wednesday.
+Trump’s doubling of tariffs on Turkish metals last week prompted Ankara, which says it will not bow to threats, to raise tariffs on U.S. cars, alcohol and tobacco by the same amount on Wednesday.

-Erdogan has repeatedly told Turks to exchange gold and hard currency into lira, saying the country was involved in an economic war with enemies and a presidential official gave a similar message on Thursday.
+Erdogan has repeatedly told Turks to exchange gold and hard currency into lira, saying the country was involved in an economic war with enemies.

-“We are a fending off this economic coup attempt with the wisdom of the Turkish nation and the leadership of our president,” Fahrettin Altun, the president’s communications director wrote on Twitter.
+However, Turks appeared not to be heeding his appeal.
+Central bank data showed foreign currency deposits held by local investors rose to $159.9 billion in the week to Aug.
+10, from $158.6 billion a week earlier.

 Erdogan has called for a boycott of U.S. electronic goods and Turkish media have given extensive coverage to anti-U.S. protests, including videos on social media showing Turks apparently burning dollar bills and destroying iPhones.

-Turkish Airlines (THYAO.IS) and Turk Telekom (TTKOM.IS) have said they will halt advertising in U.S. media.
+Turkish Airlines and Turk Telekom have said they will halt advertising in U.S. media.

-On Wednesday Erdogan met for more than three hours with Qatar’s Emir, who approved a package of economic projects, investments and deposits worth $15 billion.

-Earlier Erdogan doubled tariffs on imports of U.S. passenger cars to 120 percent, alcoholic drinks to 140 percent and leaf tobacco to 60 percent.
-Tariffs were also doubled on goods such as cosmetics, rice and coal.

-The White House called the Turkish response a step in the wrong direction and signalled a hard line.
+The White House called the Turkish counter-tariffs a step in the wrong direction and signaled a hard line.

 “Pastor Andrew Brunson is an innocent man held in Turkey & justice demands that he be released.
 Turkey would do well not to test Trump’s resolve to see Americans who are wrongfully imprisoned in foreign lands returned home to the United States,” Vice President Mike Pence said in a tweet.